Weather (Apple)

 Weather is a weather forecast app developed by Apple Inc., available on iOS since the release of the iPhone and iPhone OS 1 in 2007.

-It allows users to see the conditions, forecast, temperature, and other related metrics of the device's current location, as well as a number of other cities.
-A version of Weather is also available for watchOS; however, it is limited in functionality.
+Weather allows users to see the conditions, forecast, temperature, and other related metrics of the device's current location, as well as a number of other cities.
+A version of Weather is also available for watchOS, but it has limited functionality.

+History

 Weather was made available on more devices across the Apple ecosystem with the releases of iPadOS 16 and macOS Ventura, where weather data from Apple was previously only available as a widget or through Siri.

+From iPhone OS 1 to iOS 7, Yahoo!
+Weather was used as the weather data source of the app.

-Earlier versions of Weather up through the release of iOS 7 sourced the app's forecast data from Yahoo!
-Weather; in March 2019, Yahoo! shut down the servers distributing data for the Weather app on devices supporting iOS 7 and earlier operating systems.
-From iOS 8 to iOS 15, The Weather Channel was used as the app's weather data source.
-Since iOS 16, Apple has used their own internal forecast data.
+In March 2019, Yahoo! shut down the servers distributing data for the Weather app on devices supporting iPhone OS 1 to iOS 7.
+From iOS 8 to iOS 15, The Weather Channel was used as the weather data source of the app.

+Since iOS 16, Apple has used its own internal forecast data.

-Following the acquisition of weather app Dark Sky, many features have been rolled into Apple's own Weather app with the release of iOS 15.
-Support for Dark Sky ceased on January 1, 2023, with users being urged to migrate to the Weather app.
+Following the acquisition of the weather app Dark Sky, many features have been rolled into Apple's own Weather app with the release of iOS 15.

+At the beginning of 2023, support for Dark Sky ended, with users being urged to migrate to the Weather app.

 Functionality

-Locations can be added or removed by pressing the list icon in the bottom right corner of the application, which allows the user to type in the city's name, ZIP Code or postal code or airport code.
+Locations can be added or removed by pressing the list icon in the bottom right corner of the application, which allows the user to type in the city's name, ZIP or postal code, or airport code.

 For each city, the app will display the current, highest, and lowest temperatures, a 10-day forecast, UV index, time of sunrise and sunset, current wind direction and speed, rainfall measurements, current humidity, outdoor visibility range, and barometric pressure.

 In some locations, the app will also display an air quality report and show next-hour precipitation when raining or snowing.

 iOS 14 introduced support for severe weather warnings, allowing a user to receive notifications for government-issued severe weather events such as tornadoes, flash flooding, strong winds, and snow storms.
+Severe weather information is available from national weather services for Australia, Brazil, Canada, India, Japan, Mexico, Thailand, the United States, and most of Europe.

-With iOS 15, a weather map can be accessed from the bottom left of the application which can display the temperature, air quality, and a multi-day precipitation forecast.
+With iOS 15, a weather map can be accessed from the bottom left of the application that can display the temperature, air quality, and a multi-day precipitation forecast.